 - Preheat oven to 350 degrees F.

 - Melt the cream cheese in a saucepan over low heat.
-Add the salad dressing and mix well.
+Add the blue cheese dressing and mix well.

 - Remove from heat and pour over the chicken.
 Mix well so that all chicken is coated.